 Many of these unscrupulous advisers were recommending their clients get into high growth, high risk technology funds.

-When we look at what's happened since then we know that over the last decade investors have experienced the great bear market of 2000-2002 and the horrible bear market of 2007-2009.
+When we look at what's happened since then, we know that over the last decade investors have experienced the great bear market of 2000-2002 and the horrible bear market of 2007-2009.
 This means we've had two very severe bear markets in the last decade.
 That's not good news for buy and hold investors who bought at the wrong time.

-These investors who bought at the top of the market in 1999 and held with still be in a loss.
-Yes, zero growth in last twelve years.
+These investors who bought at the top of the market in 1999 and held will still be in a loss.
+Yes, zero growth in last 12 years.
 That's shocking.
 These investors are told by their advisers that buy and hold is safe.
-However when people buy at the wrong time, as most people do, it can be disastrous.
-Is it a wonder that many private investors lose faith with financial advisers?
+However, when people buy at the wrong time - as most people do - it can be disastrous.
+Is it any wonder that many private investors lose faith with financial advisers?

-This is why you need to learn how to time the market.
-The timing system we use is not perfect but we do get it right about 80% of the time.
+This is why it could be a good idea to learn how to time the market.
+The timing method we use is not perfect but it does help us get it right about 80% of the time.
 What we know is it's impossible to get in right at the bottom and it's also impossible to get out right at the top.

-But what we do know is this: the system I personally use to time the market has managed to catch the start of every single bull market in the last 50 years.
-The way I catch the start of bull markets and spot market tops is to analyze the trend of the market by watching the price and volume action of the four main US stock market indexes.
+But what we do know is this: the method we use to time the market has managed to catch the start of every single bull market in the last 50 years.

+The way we catch the start of bull markets and spot market tops is to analyse the trend of the market by watching the price and volume action of the four main US stock market indexes.

-I look at price and volume action on charts because it helps me track the investment behaviour of institutional investors.
-In other words, I can see what these institutional investors are doing with their money and that helps me to get in sync with their trading activity.
-In other words, I want to trade with their money flow not against it.
+We look at price and volume action on charts because it helps us track the investment behaviour of institutional investors.
+In other words, we can see what these institutional investors are doing with their money and that helps us to get in sync with their trading activity.
+We want to trade with their money flow not against it.

-Institutional investors are the eight hundred pound gorilla investors such as banks, building societies and other financial institutions.
+Institutional investors are the 800lb gorilla investors such as banks, building societies and other financial institutions.
 This includes pension fund managers, hedge fund managers and insurance company fund managers.
 Institutional investors buy companies such as Microsoft, Cisco or Intel in huge amounts.
 In other words, they buy and sell millions of shares.
 This means institutional investors are not your small investor.

-It's a fact that institutional investors are the people that control about 75% of the stock market's future direction.
-That's a really important thing to know and is very useful in helping you to understand how the market really works.
+It's a fact that institutional investors are the people who control about 75% of the stock market's future direction.
+That's a really important thing to know and is very useful for helping you to understand how the market really works.

-This means when institutional investors are buying or selling, we can see their level of buying or selling activity by looking at price and volume action.
+This means when institutional investors are buying or selling, you can see their level of buying or selling activity by looking at price and volume activity.

-Let me give you an example of how this works: when institutional investors are selling heavy, meaning volume of trade is much higher than average, it is not good for the markets health.
+Let me give you an example of how this works: When institutional investors are selling heavy - meaning volume of trade is much higher than average - it's not good for the market's health.
 In other words, institutional selling weakens the market.
-It's like when a woodcutter takes a cut out of a tree, it's going to make it weaker making it more likely to fall.
+It's like when a woodcutter takes a cut out of a tree, it's going to make it weaker and make it more likely to fall.

-When institutional investors sell heavily we become more defensive.
+When institutional investors sell, we become more defensive.
 When we see a lot of institutional selling in a short period of time, it can often force us out of the market and into the safety of cash.